 But, while the Wi-Fi network brings convenience and other pros, it also brings some cons.
 For example, the weaknesses of smart locks make people wonder if malicious people can hack them.

-No two traditional locks are the same, but two smart locks aren’t the same either.
+No two traditional locks are the same, but two smart locks aren’t the same.
 So, allow our expert locksmith service near you to share some light on innovative lock safety.

 First, how Secure are Traditional Locks?